 I tried being an engineer (Georgia Tech, chemical engineering, 1984).
 Then I tried teaching high school (Teacher Education Certificate, math, University of Colorado, Colorado Springs, 1988).
 And back to engineering (University of Minnesota, M.S., civil engineering, 1996).
 What little official theological education I have comes from taking classes at Trinity Episcopal School for Ministry.

 From 1997 to 2015 I worked for InterVarsity Christian Fellowship’s Graduate Student and Faculty Ministry, doing campus work in Minnesota.

 I also have served on the vestry and as warden at Messiah Episcopal Church in St. Paul, Minnesota.

-I am currently teach math at a Christian Montessori school.
+I am currently teach math and science at a Hand in Hand Christian Montessori school.

 If I am not reading (a cat curled up nearby), playing volleyball, playing in a flight simulator, watching science fiction, or chasing my two daughters, I am probably surfing the web.

 My posts can be found here.